-- Add the potatoes, celery, bay leaf, thyme and vegetable broth to the pot.
+Add the vegetable broth, potatoes, celery, bay leaf, and thyme and to the pot.
 Cover and bring to a simmer.
 Let simmer for about 15 - 25 minutes until the potatoes are soft and easily pierced with a fork.

-- Return soup to pot, stir in non-dairy milk, and season to taste.
-Bring back to a simmer and then server.
+Return soup to pot, stir in non-dairy milk, and season to taste.
+Bring back to a simmer and serve hot.

 Featured Ingredient: Leeks.
 57 Days, 32 Recipes to go!